taylorrf/me/README.md

 To make some changes or just to run locally, simple run:
 $ foreman start

-If someone are planning to use it to delivery your own homepage feel free.
+If someone are planning to use it to your own homepage feel free.

-### Todo
-* Create something like infos.yml to read my personal informations from this file.